0xdomyz/dwopt/README.rst

 DWOPS - Datawarehouse Operator Package
 ======================================

-The **Dwops** python package aims to streamline the summary insight generation workflow on large database tables.
+**Dwops** aims to streamline insight generation on large database tables by giving ability to make and run summary queries efficiently.
 It also allows automated running of sql scripts.

-An issue when trying to get insight out of large database tables is the dilemma of does one read in the chunky set of data to python then work with them, or does one use sql queries to get a smaller intermediate set than pass those to python?
+The interface between database (lifeblood) and analytics environment (brain) is often unstreamlined.

-It could be inefficient and time-consuming to read in millions of rows into ram just to summaries them into a dozen numbers.
+Does one inefficiently read in millions of rows just to summaries them into a dozen numbers, does one run some sql elsewhere and copy some intermediate csv around, or dose one write up some unwieldy sql at the start of a python script?
-Using sql to preprocess/pre-summary solves this issue , but passing the intermediate csv around and saving the sql somewhere for record keeping doesn't sound very robust or efficient either.

-**Dwops** helps by flexibly generate common sql summary query, run it and log the sql used behind the scene, then expose the results in python , ready to be pumped to all the other python machineries.
+**Dwops** helps by flexibly generate common sql summary query, run it, automatically log the sql used, then expose the results as pandas dataframe, ready for other python machineries.
-Thus, the end-to-end process is in one environment, and it gives a Excel-pivot table like experience with large database tables.
+Thus, end-to-end within python, the interface is smooth, and it gives a Excel-pivot table like experience with large database tables.

 .. end-of-readme-intro